Jespy616/The-Last-Game/documentation/LowLevelDesign.md

 #### Sprint 1
 - **Front end:**
 - **Back end:**
-  - AI:
+  - AI
-    - Set up main script so that the server can invoke prompts
+    - [ ] Set up main script so that the server can invoke prompts
-    - Add map generation
+    - [ ] Add map generation
-      - Add checks to make sure each doorway/chest can be accesed
+      - [ ] Add checks to make sure each doorway/chest can be accesed
-      - Add checks to make sure there is >= 1 door in each room
+      - [ ] Add checks to make sure there is >= 1 door in each room
-      - Connect rooms together to make the floor
+      - [ ] Connect rooms together to make the floor
-      - If generation fails, use open room
+      - [ ] If generation fails, use open room
-    - Add map generation tests
+    - [ ] Add map generation tests
-      - check if each room is accessible
+      - [ ] check if each room is accessible
-      - check to see if reponse is in a proper format
+      - [ ] check to see if reponse is in a proper format
 #### Sprint 2
 - **Front end:**
 - **Back end:**
   - AI:
-    - Add option to generate enemies
+    - [ ] Add option to generate enemies
-      - Add check to see if enemy is valid
+      - [ ] Add check to see if enemy is valid
-      - If generation fails, use default enemy
+      - [ ] If generation fails, use default enemy
-    - Add option to generate weapons
+    - [ ] Add option to generate weapons
-      - Add check to see if weapon is valid
+      - [ ] Add check to see if weapon is valid
-      - If generation fails, use default weapon
+      - [ ] If generation fails, use default weapon
-    - Add chest generation to room/floor
+    - [ ] Add chest generation to room/floor
-    - Add tests for enemies, weapons, chest generation
+    - [ ] Add tests for enemies, weapons, chest generation
-      - Check if response is in proper format
+      - [ ] Check if response is in proper format
-      - Check if there are enough chests in the floor ( >= 3)
+      - [ ] Check if there are enough chests in the floor ( >= 3)
 #### Sprint 3
 - **Front end:**
 - **Back end:**
   - AI:
-    - Add story generation for in between floors
+    - [ ] Add story generation for in between floors

 ### All Tasks Outline (Summary of all Tasks)